Beyond Jailbreak: Unveiling Risks in LLM Applications Arising from Blurred Capability Boundaries: Methodology

 For capability jailbreak, our objective is to determine whether current jailbreak techniques are constrained by application-defined capability boundaries.
-We began by constructing a test case set with various malicious question types.
-Then, we reproduced state-of-the-art jailbreak techniques~\cite{0005LZY0S24, JiangXNXR0P24, abs-2310-08419, abs-2309-10253} to generate adversarial test cases capable of bypassing the foundational LLM's constraints underlying the applications.
+We begin by constructing a test case set with various malicious question types.
+Drawing inspiration from several well-regarded open-source projects (e.g., AI-Infra-Guard~\cite{Tencent_AI-Infra-Guard_2025}, EasyJailbreak~\cite{zhou2024easyjailbreak}), we reproduce state-of-the-art jailbreak techniques~\cite{0005LZY0S24, JiangXNXR0P24, abs-2310-08419, abs-2309-10253} to generate adversarial test cases capable of bypassing the foundational LLM's constraints underlying the applications.

 \textbf{Boundary Drift Evaluation.} We input paired boundary cases (\texttt{<Q1, Q1*>}) into the target LLM and compare its outputs (\texttt{<R1, R1*>}) for different inputs to determine whether the model's capability boundary for the target task has drifted.